artyomsbr/ironpulse-privacy/index.md

 ## 8. Optional widgets and extensions

-Iron Pulse includes a Home Screen widget bundle, an Apple Watch app, and a Lock Screen Live Activity.
+Strenos includes a Home Screen widget bundle, an Apple Watch app, and a Lock Screen Live Activity.
 These extensions:

 - Read **only** the data already stored in your local SwiftData store and a private App Group container
 - Do **not** transmit anything outside your device